Birds, Butterflies & Dragons

 - All excursions, local guides, entry fees, permits

-- All tour-based tips (driver, staff etc) and taxes
+- All tour-based tips (drivers, staff) and taxes

-- Map & Limosa checklist of birds, butterflies & dragonflies
+- Limosa checklist of birds, butterflies & dragonflies

-Insurance, drinks, airport/in-flight meals and snacks & other items of a personal nature
+International flights, insurance, drinks, airport/in-flight meals and snacks & other items of a personal nature.

 - Unspoilt, varied and wildlife rich landscapes typical of eastern Europe